Rutere14/General-stores-Powebi-project/README.md

 - Technology was the most profitable category with $145k in profit.

 - Copiers were the most profitable sub-categories with $25,204k in profit.
-- Consumer segment had the highest sales of the three with $406,400 in sales.
+- The consumer segment had the highest sales of the three with $406,400 in sales.
 - California had the highest sales of $159,271 among other states.
 - October 2016 recorded the highest profit during the entire period of four years with a profit of $11,708.
 - The Average shipping period was four days.